wa1tnr/saw-saw/README.md

 acts, as a more generic development platform for the Adafruit SAMD21 target boards.

+Current platform is Feather M0 Express.
+LED on D13 blinks; onboard NeoPixel blinks.

-Initial platform is the Cricket (CPX variant) as it is already a proven, capable, ATSAMD21G18A platform (as a stand-alone target board).
+Initial platform was the Cricket (CPX variant) as it was already a proven, capable, ATSAMD21G18A platform (as a stand-alone target board).

 Not sure how much of the remainder of this README still obtains (it's from the upstream source; was edited here, somewhat).

-Wed 18 Jul 02:07:09 UTC 2018
+Wed 18 Jul 23:20:53 UTC 2018

 ## Build